bedibyte/adam-blog/_posts/2018-04-06-image-stitching.markdown

             status.append(status_i)
 ```

-Using the `kps` and `des` matrices found in Step 1, <u>Lines 2 and 3</u> above call the `matchKeypoints` function to match the features from all **adjacent** images (i.e. image_0 with image_1, image_1 with image_2, and so on).
+Using the `kps` and `des` lists found, <u>Lines 2 and 3</u> above call the `matchKeypoints` function to match the features from all **adjacent** images (i.e. image_0 with image_1, image_1 with image_2, and so on).
 This method will be explained in more detail later at the bottom part of this post.
-The output of this function gives us a list of keypoint matches (`matches_i`), the homography matrix (`H_i`) which is derived from the RANSAC algorithm, and status (`status_i`) which is a list of indexes that indicates the keypoints in `matches_i` that were successfully verified.

-Note that the most important variable from this step is the homography matrix (`H_i`).
-A homography matrix is typically an image transformation matrix that tells you how one image relates to another (i.e. if image_0 is a mirror of image_1, or if image_0 is 45 degrees clockwise off of image_1, or etc.).
-In mathematics, its equation is image_0 = H_01 * image_1, where H_01 relates image_1 to image_0.
+The important output of the `matchKeypoints` function is the homography matrix, `H_i` which is derived from the RANSAC algorithm.
+A homography matrix is typically an image transformation matrix that tells you how one image relates to another.
+In mathematics, this can be equated by *image_0 = H_01 x image_1*, where H_01 relates image_1 to image_0.
+Note that the homography matrices found in this step are H_01, H_12, H_23, and so on.

-The remaining four lines append the results to their respective lists.
-The list `H` here contains homography matrices of neighboring images.
+<u>Lines 5 - 8</u> append the results to their respective lists.

 ## **Step 3**

-For this step, we have to tweak all of the homography matrices found from Step 2 (i.e. H_01, H_12, H_23 and so on) to new homography matrices that are with respect to only one chosen anchor image (i.e. H_01, H_02, H_03 and so on) whereby image_0 was chosen as the anchor image.
+To warp images to create a panorama, we need homography matrices that are with respect to only one chosen anchor image.
+For example, in our case where image_0 is chosen as the anchor image, the homography matrices needed to be found are H_01, H_02, H_03 and so on.
+Hence, we need to tweak all of the homography matrices found from the previous step.

 ```Shell
         Href = []